Coronavirus (COVID-19) Update

 Please review these helpful handouts that further explain our procedures and how you can protect yourself and others:

 - When to Transport to the Hospital or Not

 - What to Do If You Have COVID-19 Symptoms

 - Advice for Concerned Neighbors If You See Us Respond in PPE

 Office Closure and Suspension of External Activities

-Additionally, North Metro Fire has suspended all business travel, multi-agency trainings, participation in community events and other nonessential external activities for at least 30 days, at which point the fire district will reassess the threat and risk to health and safety.
-This includes canceling station tours, engine tours, ride-alongs and car seat checks and postponing the upcoming Citizens Academy and St. Baldrick’s Head-Shaving Event.
+Additionally, North Metro Fire has suspended all business travel, multi-agency trainings, participation in community events and other nonessential external activities for an indefinite time, until we feel it is safe for our employees and our community to resume normal activities.
+This includes canceling station tours, engine tours, ride-alongs and car seat checks and postponing the upcoming Citizens Academy and other events.

 District Board Meetings to be Held Virtually